wp-plugins/wp-gpx-maps/readme.txt

 1. zoomonscrollwheel: Zoom on map when mouse scroll wheel (default is FALSE)
 1. download: Allow users to download your GPX file (default is FALSE)
 1. skipcache: Do not use cache.
 If TRUE might be very slow (default is FALSE)
-1. summary: Show summary table of GPX track (default is FALSE)
+1. summary: Print summary details of your GPX track (default is FALSE)
-1. summarytotlen: Print Total distance in summary table (default is FALSE)
+1. summarytotlen: Print total distance in summary table (default is FALSE)
-1. summarymaxele: Print Max Elevation in summary table (default is FALSE)
+1. summarymaxele: Print max elevation in summary table (default is FALSE)
-1. summaryminele: Print Min Elevation in summary table (default is FALSE)
+1. summaryminele: Print min Elevation in summary table (default is FALSE)
-1. summaryeleup: Print Total climbing in summary table (default is FALSE)
+1. summaryeleup: Print total climbing in summary table (default is FALSE)
-1. summaryeledown: Print Total descent in summary table (default is FALSE)
+1. summaryeledown: Print total descent in summary table (default is FALSE)
-1. summaryavgspeed: Print Average Speed in summary table (default is FALSE)
+1. summaryavgspeed: Print average Speed in summary table (default is FALSE)
-1. summarytotaltime: Print Total time in summary table (default is FALSE)
+1. summarytotaltime: Print total time in summary table (default is FALSE)

-= What happening if I've a very large GPX files? = This plugin will print a small amout of points to speedup javascript and pageload.
+= What happening if I've a very large GPX files? =

+This plugin will print a small amout of points to speedup javascript and pageload.

 = Is it free? =

 Yes!

 == Screenshots ==